greensms-io/greensms-php/README.md

 ## Getting help

-If you need help installing or using the library, please contact us: [support@greensms.ru](mailto:support@greensms.ru).
+If you need help installing or using the library, please contact us: [support@greensms.io](mailto:support@greensms.io).

 If you've instead found a bug in the library or would like new features added, go ahead and open issues or pull requests against this repo!